zeroc-ice/ice/vsplugin/README.txt

-After installing the plug-in, right-click on the project in Solution Explorer and choose "Ice Configuration..." or go to "Ice Configuration..." in "Tools" menu

-This will open a dialog where you could configure Ice build properties.
+After installing the plug-in, right-click on the project in Solution Explorer and choose "Ice Configuration..." or go to "Ice Configuration..." in the "Tools" menu.
+This opens a dialog where you can configure Ice build properties.

 Project properties